FlyInkTV/FlyInkStream-Engine/README.md

 CGO_ENABLED=0 GOOS=linux GOARCH=mips GOMIPS=softfloat go build .
 ```

-The command will produce the `mediamtx` binary.
+The command will produce the `FlyInkStream-Engine` binary.

 ### Compile for all supported platforms